mazurov/mazurov.github.com/_posts/2011-12-31-progressreport.md

   * Is based on Boost.Spirit v2, that is modern version with guaranteed long-term support.

-### 01.06.2011 - 31.12.2011 Implemented new Gaudi parsers tool.
+## Implemented Gaudi Profiling Auditors

-My C++ Gaudi Profiling Auditors.
+Implemented  C++ Gaudi Profiling Auditors.

-* Measuring of dynamic metrics of code CPU time spent in function
+* Measuring of dynamic metrics of code CPU time spent in function.
 * Memory MB allocated in function.

+Article abstract on this tool was accepted to "Computing in High Energy and Nuclear Physics 2012" conference:

-* **Abstract: Advanced Modular Software Performance Monitoring** The LHCb software is based on the Gaudi framework, on top of which are built several large and complex software applications.
+**Abstract: Advanced Modular Software Performance Monitoring**.

+"The LHCb software is based on the Gaudi framework, on top of which are built several large and complex software applications.
 The LHCb experiment is now in the active phase of collecting and analyzing data and significant performance problems arise in the Gaudi based software beginning from High Level Trigger (HLT) programs and ending with data